Places to Visit in Petra

 Along the way, we had the option to purchase some souvenirs from a few merchants that peppered the path, but we kept going to finally reached the top of Jebel Madbah.
 This cultic area is one of the most well preserved in the world.
 The mostly flat, rectangular courtyard included three benches, a table, an altar and a basin.
 Originally animals were sacrificed up here, but then the Nabatean’s felt the animals were important for their survival so they began sacrificing frankincense.

 High Place of Sacrifice

-From atop the High Place of Sacrifice, we could see old homes that the Nabateans lived in along with enjoying an amazing view of Petra.
+From atop the High Place of Sacrifice, we looked down old homes that the Nabateans lived in and enjoyed an amazing view of Petra.
 We could see all the way from Qasr Al-Bint to the Royal Tombs!
 Of course, we couldn’t spot Suman or Syreeta.
 The people looked like ants.

 Tomb of the Roman Soldier

 From there we passed through the valley to the Tomb of the Roman Soldier.
 The Tomb of the Roman Soldier is the only structure that still has statues on its façade.
 The statues are of military officers, thus the name.
 Across from the tomb was the Colored Triclinium a striking chamber which is the only room in this funeral complex that has carved architectural decorations on its interior surface.
 It served as a funeral banquet hall.